JurgenR/aioslsk/docs/source/MESSAGES.rst

 DistributedAliveInterval (Code 90)
 ----------------------------------

 Interval at which a :ref:`DistributedPing` message should be sent to the children.
-Most clients don't adhere to this.
+Most clients don't send this message out

 :Code: 90 (0x5A)
 :Status: DEPRECATED